mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 This template is subject to the conditions of the <a href="https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf">MuleSoft License Agreement</a>.
 Review the terms of the license before downloading and using this template.
 You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.
 # Use Case
 <!-- Use Case (start) -->
-This Anypoint template serves as a foundation for setting an online bi-directional synchronization of products/materials between Salesforce and SAP.
-Every time there is a new product/material or a change in an already existing one in Salesforce or SAP instance, the template will fetch it and send it as IDoc to SAP or Salesforce respectively to update product/material there.
+This template provides an online bidirectional synchronization of products or materials between Salesforce and SAP.
+Every time there is a new product or material or a change in an existing one in Salesforce or a SAP instance, the template fetches it and sends it as an IDoc to SAP or Salesforce respectively to update product and material there.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt the integration to your requirements.

-As implemented, this template leverages the Mule batch module.
+This template leverages the Mule batch module.
 The batch job is divided in *Process* and *On Complete* stages.
-The integration is triggered by polling one of Salesforce Products or SAP Materials.
-New or modified products/materials are passed to the batch process as input.
-In the batch, the material/product is fetched from SAP by Material Number or from Salesforce by its Product Code.
+The integration is triggered by polling one of Salesforce products or SAP materials.
+New or modified products and materials are passed to the batch process as input.
+In the batch, the material and product is fetched from SAP by material number or from Salesforce by its product code.
-Afterwards every such product/material is sent to destination instance - to Salesforce with Upsert or to SAP in form of iDoc XML where it is asynchronously updated or created.
+Afterwards every such product and material is sent to destination instance - to Salesforce with Upsert or to SAP in form of iDoc XML where it is asynchronously updated or created.
 <!-- Use Case (end) -->

 # Considerations